dalitun/applications/blueprint-autoscaling/README-EN.md

 #### Lanch  exemple autoscaling stack

 ##### Adjust the parameters
-First, start the stack [MyCloudManager] (https://www.cloudwatt.com/fr/applications/mycloudmanager.html) in your piece.
-Once this is done, you can now retrieve the public key of your MyCloudManager by logging in ssh on the master node of your MyCloudManager and typing this command.
+First, start the stack [MyCloudManager](https://www.cloudwatt.com/fr/applications/mycloudmanager.html) in your piece.
+Once this is done, you can now retrieve the public key of your MyCloudManager by logging in ssh on the master node of your MyCloudManager and type this command.

 ~~~ bash
 $ Etcdctl get /ssh/key.pub
 ~~~

-Recover now id MyCloudManager your router by typing this command:
+Recover now router id  of MyCloudManager by typing this command:

 ~~~ bash
 $ Neutron router-list | `grep nom_stack_myCloudManager`
 ~~~

+In the `blueprint-coreos-mongodb.heat.yml` file (heat template), you will find a section named `parameters` near the top.
- There must inform the id of My Cloud Manager router via the `router_id_mcm` parameter and public key previously recovered in the` mcm_public_key` parameter.
+ There must inform the id of MyCloudManager router via the `router_id_mcm` parameter and public key previously recovered in the` mcm_public_key` parameter.

  ~~~ yaml
  heat_template_version: 2013-05-23